Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Discussion Outlook

 We benchmark the agent on arbitrary 4-qubit states with and without obvious local entanglement structure.
-For 5- (6-) qubit Haar-random states, our \acrshort{rl} agent takes on average 20 (56) two-qubit unitaries to bring the entanglement per qubit below a fixed threshold value.
+For 5- (6-) qubit Haar-random states, our RL agent takes on average 20 (56) two-qubit unitaries to bring the entanglement per qubit below a fixed threshold value.
 Intriguingly, it uncovers correlated patterns in the learned gate sequence (both among the qubits and in between consecutive gates).
+For large systems of $L=12$ and $L=16$ qubits we benchmark the agent on weakly entangled subsystems of Haar-random states (App.~\ref{app:large_systems}) and find that it takes on average $20.1$ ($L{=}12$) and $30.7$ ($L{=}16$) unitaries to bring the total entanglement $S_{\text{tot}}$ below the threshold, cf.~\eqref{eq:max_sqe}.

-We also analyzed in detail the statistics of disentangling protocols for various combinations of product states of Haar-random states on various subsystems, and demonstrated that the information from partial observations of the state can be utilized to reduce the number of both two-qubit and CNOT gates required, as compared to state-of-the-art deterministic disentangling algorithms.
-Last but not least, we quantified the resilience of our trained agents to both shot and environmental noise which can corrupt the observations; remarkably, our agent can tolerate moderate levels of distinct noise sources, even though it was trained in a noise-free environment -- another salient feature of RL algorithms.
+We analyzed in detail the statistics of disentangling protocols for various combinations of product states of Haar-random states on various subsystems, and demonstrated that the information from partial observations of the state can be utilized to reduce the number of both two-qubit and CNOT gates required, as compared to state-of-the-art deterministic disentangling algorithms.

+We also quantified the resilience of our trained agents to both shot and environmental noise which can corrupt the observations; remarkably, our agent can tolerate moderate levels of distinct noise sources, even though it was trained in a noise-free environment -- another salient feature of RL algorithms.

+Last but not least, we deployed the trained RL agent on a real trapped-ion quantum processor, where it successfully disentangled several nontrivial states, demonstrating robust transfer from simulation to realistic noisy hardware.

 Analyzing optimal 4-qubit sequences, we identified a circuit with at most five 2-qubit gates that disentangles any 4-qubit state.
 Importantly, the unitaries in this circuit depend on the state itself, cf.~App.~\ref{subsec:small_sys_exact}.
 The proof reveals that this circuit can be implemented using at most ten CNOT gates.
 Turning this result around, it follows that one can prepare any 4-qubit state starting from the product state $|0\rangle^{\otimes 4}$ with no more than five 2-qubit unitary (ten CNOT) gates.